 Pier 96 at 56th Street and the Hudson River

-Manhattan Community Boathouse runs walk-up kayaking at Pier 96 Saturday through Wednesday from late-May to early-October.
-Kayaking at 72nd Street is offered on weekends only in June, July and August.
+Manhattan Community Boathouse runs walk-up kayaking at Pier 96 Saturdays through Wednesdays.
+Kayaking at 72nd Street is on hold for this season as the pier there undergoes repairs.
 The organization offers various classes on Saturdays as well.
 Check the website for the complete schedule.
 Paddlers under 16 share a boat with their parent or caregiver.
 You will find lockers to stash items at both locations and changing rooms at Pier 96.

 Louis Valentino Jr. Park and Pier, Coffey and Ferris Streets

 The members of this all-volunteer group hold beach cleanups during every paddling session, so in addition to boating it’s a great way to chip in to help keep the shore clean.
 Double kayaks, kid-size paddles and life jackets make this spot very kid-friendly.
 Still, kids under 14 must ride with a caregiver, and parents must be present to supervise and sign the waiver for all minors.
 Check the calendar for full details and special events.

 FDR Service Road between 95th and 96th Streets